Dukhtar

-The film was premiered at the 2014 Toronto International Film Festival on 5 September.
+The film was premiered at the 2014 Toronto International Film Festival on 5 September 2014.
 Geo Films released the film in Pakistan on 18 September 2014.
 It was selected as Pakistan's official entry in the category Best Foreign Language Film for the 87th Academy Awards, but was not nominated.
-It becomes Pakistan's second consecutive submission to the Oscars and accepted as per the first one was Zinda Bhaag in same category.
+It became Pakistan's second consecutive submission to the Oscars and was accepted after Zinda Bhaag (2013) in the same category.

 Plot

 At the age of fifteen, Allah Rakhi (Samiya Mumtaz) was given in marriage to the much older tribal chieftain Daulat Khan (Asif Khan), who took her from her family in Lahore to live with him in the mountains.
 Now, two decades later, Dawlat Khan is presented with the opportunity to make peace with rival tribe leader Tor Gul (Abdullah Jaan), and the deal is to be sealed by a deal for Tor Gul's marriage to Daulat Khan's ten-year-old daughter Zainab (Saleha Aref).
 Tormented at the prospect that her daughter's life might be a repetition of her own, Allah Rakhi flees with the oblivious young girl in tow.
 Pursued by Daulat Khan and Tor Gul's henchmen, and knowing that she is highly conspicuous as an unaccompanied woman on a mountain road, Allah Rakhi sneaks on board a truck.
 When discovered she manages to get a lift for her and Zainab by initially lying to a sympathetic truck driver, Sohail (Mohib Mirza).
 When Sohail learns of the real reason for Allah Rakhi's flight, he is forced to decide whether he will endanger his own life to deliver mother and daughter to safety in Lahore.